 For Federal Employee Program (FEP) subscribers, the Service Benefit Plan includes specific conditions in which autologous or allogeneic blood or marrow stem cell transplants would be considered eligible for coverage.

 For State and School Employee subscribers, all bone marrow/stem cell transplants must be certified as medically necessary by the Plan’s Utilization Review Vendor.
 No benefits will be provided for any transplant procedure unless prior approval for the transplant is obtained.

-In patients who qualify for a myeloablative allogeneic hematopoietic SCT on the basis of overall health and disease status, allogeneic SCT using either myeloablative or RIC may be considered.
-However, a myeloablative conditioning regimen with allogeneic SCT may benefit younger patients with good performance status and minimal comorbidities more than allogeneic SCT with RIC.
+In patients who qualify for a myeloablative allogeneic hematopoietic SCT on the basis of overall health and disease status, allogeneic HSCT using either myeloablative or RIC may be considered.
+However, a myeloablative conditioning regimen with allogeneic HSCT may benefit younger patients with good performance status and minimal comorbidities more than allogeneic HSCT with RIC.